Minipada/Synapticon-Coding-Style-Guide/cppguide.rst

 Self-contained Headers
 ----------------------

-Header files should be self-contained and end in .h.
-Files that are meant for textual inclusion, but are not headers, should end in .inc.
+Header files should be self-contained and end in ``.h``.
+Files that are meant for textual inclusion, but are not headers, should end in ``.inc``.
 Separate-inl.h headers are disallowed.

 All header files should be self-contained.
 In other words, users and